Autostronomy/AutoProf/README.md

 When the optimization has completed three rounds without any isophotes updating, the profile is assumed to have converged.
 At that point the position angle and ellipticity profiles are smoothed using a robust polynomial fit (see HuberRegressor in Sci-kit learn).

+An uncertainty for each ellipticity and position angle value is determined by taking the RMS between the fitted values and the smoothed polynomial fit values for 4 points.
+This is a very rough estimate of the uncertainty, but works sufficiently well in the outskirts.

 Output format:
 ```python
 {'R': , # Semi-major axis for ellip and pa profile (list)